-Warm Dry Noses
+1. Warm Dry Noses

 If an owner is concerned with their dog’s dry nostrils, they should take the dog’s temperature and look for other symptoms such as lethargy, vomiting or diarrhea.
 This myth may have come from long ago, before vaccinations, when distemper was still a major threat among the canine community.
 One of the symptoms of distemper is the thickening of the nose and footpads.

-The Sweet Spot
+2. The Sweet Spot

 Dogs give no evidence to the contrary.
 What humans don’t realize it they’re triggering a reflex caused by an irritant.
 Rubbing the dog in a certain area sets off a chain reaction of nerves, telling the dog to scratch an irritating itch.
 The harder the rub, the faster the leg goes and the itch still remains.

-“X” Marks the Spot
+3. “X” Marks the Spot

 Some dogs (Usually male, occasionally female) lift their leg to pee.
 All puppies squat to urinate, but somewhere before the onset of puberty, most males will start to lift, whether they’ve been neutered or not.
 It has nothing to do with hormones; it all has to do with tagging.

-As the saying goes “Old dogs can’t learn new tricks”.
-The saying is wrong, inaccurate and reeks of ageism.
+As the saying goes “Old dogs can’t learn new tricks.”
+The saying is wrong, inaccurate and not fair to older dogs.
 A dog, no matter his age, can learn new things and would love the opportunity to do so.
 There may be some senior dogs that are set in their ways.
 It doesn’t mean they can’t learn, only that the training should be more creative to pique interest.

-Wait For It
+5. Wait For It

 Training should begin as soon as the puppy comes home.
 Puppies, like children, need to have boundaries established, routine in place and good manners need to be taught.
 If an owner waits until the age of six months, they may have a rough road ahead of them with behaviors that could have been nipped sooner.

 Do you want a healthier & happier dog?
 Join our email list & we'll donate 1 meal to a shelter dog in need!